Research

 Adaptation Genomics

 While my functional genomics work attempts to link genetic and phenotypic variation, my work on adaptation genomics attempts to link functional genomic variation with environmental variation and ecological context.
 My adaptation genomics work and functional genomics work goes hand in hand.
 Currently, I use cities as natural replicated experiments to identify genes potentially related to adaptive phenotypes under selection within urban landscapes.
 I am using the northern two-lined salamander (Eurycea bislineata) and the spotted lanternfly (Lycorma delicatula) as distantly related systems to understand the repeatability of adaptation to urban landscape.
 To better contextualize genotype by environment associations, I am also assembling and annotating these genomes while collecting critical phenotypic data across differentiated populations.
-Through collaborations with the Garroway lab, I am also venturing into genomic forecasting with artic whales.
+Through collaborations with the Garroway lab, I am also venturing into genomic forecasting with arctic whales.

 Responsive Image